 QAPP Worksheet #11.
-Project Quality Objectives/Systematic Planning Process Statements
+Project Quality Objectives/Systematic Planning Process Statements (Example taken from SWMU 4 Project)

 This worksheet details the standards for field and analytical data quality.
 Analytical data will be generated by DOE Consolidated Audit Program (DOECAP) laboratories utilizing approved laboratory test methods.
 The overall PQOs are to develop and implement procedures for field sampling, chain-of-custody, laboratory analysis, and reporting that will meet the DQOs of this project.